alipay/goldfish/docs/guide/reactive-progressive.md

 }));
 ```

-Direct reference is possible in the Page:
+Direct reference is available in the Page:

 ```xml
 <list>